Senior mental health lead training grant application - step 1

 This form can only be submitted by individual settings, this includes distinct institutions that have a campus ID but are part of a larger further education college.
 Settings within a single or multi-academy trust must apply individually.

 State funded education settings in receipt of ESFA pre-16 revenue, high needs block, or 16 to 19 programme funding settings are eligible to apply for a grant.
 Further information on types of eligible settings can be found in the conditions of grant. (opens in new tab)

 - commitment from your school or college senior leadership team to develop a whole school or college approach to mental health and wellbeing

-- to identify and provide, on request, the details of your senior mental health lead, who will receive the training in 2021 to 2022 financial year, to oversee your setting's whole school or college approach
+- to have identified a senior lead, who will receive the training in the 2022 to 2023 financial year, and oversee your settings whole school or college approach